How Big Of A Sailboat Can One Person Handle?

 Docking a large sailboat

 Maneuvering any size sailboat into port is nerve-wracking for most people their first few times.
 I remember being scared to death my first few times docking by myself, and I didn’t have a bow thruster to assist.
-You won’t be able to push or single-handedly move a sailboat above 45 feet by yourself if there is a little bit of wind.
+You won’t be able to push or single-handedly move a sailboat above 45 foot by yourself if there is a little bit of wind.

 Conclusion: Is it realistic to sail a large sailboat by yourself?